Last updated: 08 February 2022

 In March 1979, Michel Hugon from Bull CP8 was the first to design and develop a microprocessor-based card combining a processor and local memory.
 He invented the computerized smart card.

-- 1979: early developments for the banking sector
+- 1979: early developments in the banking sector

 - 1995: first SIM cards